John Bell (Tennessee politician): Early life and career

 John Bell was born in Mill Creek, a hamlet near Nashville in the Southwest Territory.
-He was one of nine children of the local farmer and blacksmith Samuel Bell and Margaret (Edmiston) Bell.
+He was one of nine children of farmer and blacksmith Samuel Bell and Margaret (Edmiston) Bell.
 His paternal grandfather, Robert Bell, had served in the American Revolution under Nathanael Greene, and his maternal grandfather, John Edmiston, had fought at Kings Mountain.
 He graduated from Cumberland College (later renamed the University of Nashville) in 1814 and studied law.
 He was admitted to the bar in 1816 and established a prosperous practice in Franklin.

 Entering politics, he successfully ran for the Tennessee Senate in 1817.
 As a state senator, he supported judicial and state constitutional reform, and voted for moving the state capital to Murfreesboro (his wife, Sally Dickinson, was a granddaughter of the town's namesake, Hardy Murfree).
 After serving a single term, Bell declined to run for reelection and instead moved to Nashville, where he established a law partnership with Henry Crabb.